PROCESS TO DATE:

 Informational Meeting: The Samoa Peninsula FPD hosted an informational meeting on April 26, 2017, at 7:00 p.m. at the Fairhaven Fire Station.
 LAFCo attended and answered questions about the reorganization process, public hearing, and timeline.

-Protest Hearing: The LAFCo Executive Officer will hold a public hearing on Wednesday, June 28, 2017, at 4:00 p.m. at the Fairhaven Fire Station, 1982 Gass Street, Fairhaven, CA to receive written protests from registered voters within the area proposed for reorganization.
-Pursuant to State law, the reorganization would be terminated if 50% or more of registered voters within the subject territory protest.
-If no majority protest exists, the reorganization proceedings will be forwarded to the Humboldt County Board of Supervisors to call an election for confirmation by the voters.
-A favorable election would require that a majority (50%+1) of the votes cast be in support of the reorganization.
+Protest Hearing: The LAFCo Executive Officer held a protest hearing on June 28, 2017, at 4:00 p.m. at the Fairhaven Fire Station to receive written protests from registered voters within the area proposed for reorganization.
+The protest hearing resulted in four (4) written protests out of a total of 222 registered voters.
+Pursuant to State law, sufficient protest and termination of the proposal requires 50% or more of the registered voters within the subject territory to protest.
+Without sufficient protest for termination, the reorganization is subject to confirmation by voters at the November election.

 SUMMARY OF REORGANIZATION PROPOSAL